FRIDAY, APRIL 12. 019

 No. 8 Duke Avenue, Kunshan, Jiangsu, China 215316

-“Silver Gray Fish” by Kong NING (China), with Beryl WANG and DKU undergraduate students.
+“Silver Gray Fish” by Kong NING (China), with Beryl WANG (leading a DKU undergraduate students group).

 Monsoon III (2016) Director: Mike Olbinski.
 United States.
 7 minutes 40